-Once again this is a choice that was not available until a few years ago.
-All RC helicopters were sold in kit form and you had to spend hours, days or even weeks putting them together.
+Once again this is a choice that was not available several years ago.
+All RC helicopters were sold in kit form and you had to spend hours or days putting them together.

 What you decide is the best RC helicopter (kit or RTF) is really a matter of individual preference.
 Before you can know if a kit or pre-built is right for you, it is necessary to understand what building a helicopter is all about.

-I actually get that exact question often when I am out flying and my answer is always the same – "building a helicopter is just like putting together a very complicated Meccano set – only harder."
+I actually get that exact question often when I am out flying and my answer is always the same – "building an RC helicopter is just like putting together a complicated Meccano set."

-There are hundreds of parts, and each one is important.
+There can be for example hundreds of parts (on larger RC helicopters), and each one is important.
 Because of all the rotating parts, things have to be balanced correctly; helicopters always have some vibration so using thread locker on bolts and set screws is essential.

 Helicopters are potentially the most dangerous of all RC models "serious injury or death" seems to be the legal buzz phrase lately and it certainly is true with larger RC helicopters.
 Not building one correctly will add to that danger substantially.